terryweiss/maker/BUILD.md

 |---|---|
 | Description | This file contains some helpers for defining the semantic version of your project.
 Since we include the build type in the version, this also defines the BUILD-TYPE variable
 | PUSH-ON-VERSION | When true, the repo will be automatically pushed on version increment
-| define | Call this function to create the CURRENT-VERSION variable which will contain the current instance from package.json
+| define | Call this function to create the CURRENT-VERSION variable which will contain the current instance version from package.json
 | version-up | This is the recipe to up the version number.
 Set the variables as necessary and run this.

 ## File: static-mk: